AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/channel.md

 }
 ```

-2. Use `NewContextSharedPtr` method of `aimrt::channel::PublisherProxy` with Subscribe-type ctx parameter:
+2. Use the `NewContextSharedPtr` method of `aimrt::channel::PublisherProxy`, passing the Subscribe-type ctx as a parameter, for example:
 ```cpp
 aimrt::channel::PublisherProxy<BarMsg> publisher_proxy;